 - Attention-deficit/hyperactivity disorder (ADHD).
 Bed-wetting is more common in children who have ADHD.

-Although frustrating, bed-wetting without a physical cause doesn't pose any health risks.
-However, bed-wetting can create some issues for your child, including:
+Although frustrating, bed-wetting without a physical cause does not result in any health risks.
+But bed-wetting can create some issues for your child, including:

-- Rashes on the child's bottom and genital area — especially if your child sleeps in wet underwear
+- Rashes on your child's bottom and genital area — especially if your child sleeps in wet underwear.